 Holiday Tea Blends

-For several years, I’ve blended a new unique Special Holiday Tea blend for family and friends.
-It’s usually brightly colored and includes dried fruits and berries, or warming spices.
-I generally tend to sweeten the blend with stevia and/or licorice, anise, etc. because I’ve found that most people, especially those not familiar with the flavor of bitter herbs, appreciate the sweet blends better.
+For several years, I’ve created unique special holiday tea blends for family and friends.
+The blends are usually brightly colored and includes dried fruits and berries, or warming spices.
+I generally tend to sweeten the blend with Stevia and/or Licorice, Anise, etc. because I’ve found that most people, especially those not familiar with the flavor of bitter herbs, appreciate the sweet blends better.
 But not always.
-Just be sure the blend you make is VERY DELICIOUS, ‘award winning’ even!!
 You can package in fancy tins (recycled if possible), paper or plastic bags, and present in gift tins or baskets.
 The tea by itself is a worthy gift, but becomes extra special when presented with a tea cup(s), strainer, and herbal infused honey.

-* Especially nice if you use herbs you’ve grown and/or harvested yourself.
-Make mention of that, if that’s the case; ‘Hand grown and hand harvested by_____’!
+This gift is specially nice if you use herbs you’ve grown and/or harvested yourself.
+Make mention of that, if that’s the case: ‘Hand grown and hand harvested by_____’!

 Herbal Infused Honey